 Even with sophisticated tools, financial reporting initiatives often fail to deliver value due to process flaws or behavioral biases.
 Recognizing these pitfalls early is essential for maintaining the integrity of the financial narrative.

-The Trap of Historical Bias
+1. The Trap of Historical Bias

 The Pitfall: Traditional financial reporting is inherently backward-looking.
 It tells you what happened last month, not what will happen next month. relying solely on historical data can lead to reactive management, where decisions are made to fix past problems rather than seize future opportunities.

 Mitigation: Shift from static reporting to Rolling Forecasts.
 Instead of holding to an annual budget that becomes obsolete by Q2, implement a 12-month rolling forecast that updates monthly based on recent actuals.
-This forces the organization to constantly look forward and adjust resources based on current trajectories.
+This forces the businesses to constantly look forward and adjust resources based on current trajectories.

-Inconsistent Revenue Recognition
+2. Inconsistent Revenue Recognition

 The Pitfall: ASC 606’s complexity makes consistent revenue recognition challenging, especially for subscriptions, bundled services, or long-term contracts.
 Inconsistencies can cause volatile monthly P&Ls, confusing investors and internal teams.